 Guilford County Schools – Provides district-wide data and reports related to student demographics, EoGs, ACT & SAT results, graduation rates, dropout rates, and AP courses.
 Other resources available: Strategic plan for 2016 and Annual Reports.

-Guilford Education Alliance – Collated numerous reports with data indicators from diversity in schools (2011), school readiness report card (2016), teacher working conditions, Education Matters report (2013), youth risk behavior survey (2012), and Guilford County School reports.
+Guilford Education Alliance – Collated numerous reports with data indicators from diversity in schools (2010), teacher working conditions, Education Matters report (2013), youth risk behavior survey (2012), and Guilford County School reports.

 Housing and Urban Development: North Carolina – Information about the state and communities.

 Housing and Urban Development: Policy Development and Research – Primarily sponsored by HUD’s Office of Policy Development and Research, these reports, executive summaries, case studies, and guidebooks span the fields of housing and urban development and are available as free downloads.
 The Research Roadmap is HUD’s strategic plan for research priorities.
 Housing market conditions for North Carolina can be found here.

 HUD Exchange: NC-504 Continuum of Care – Reports regarding homelessness in Greensboro and High Point.

 Independent Sector – Various reports to support public policies in best interest of public sector organizations, including state profiles that provide details of impact from non-profits.

 Institute for Emerging Issues – The Institute for Emerging Issues, a non-partisan public policy organization, exists to enhance North Carolina’s long-term prosperity.
 Emerging issues cross the four building blocks of a vibrant North Carolina: economy, health, education and natural and built environments.
 We assemble diverse perspectives to reflect the varied interests of the state as we address the topic to ensure that the solutions we derive together are smarter, more comprehensive, and endure. kidoNomiCs is the 2018 emerging issue.